Balazs60/decline/README.md

     git clone https://github.com/Balazs60/decline
     ```

-2. Find the `env_example` file in the `decline/decline-backend` folder and fill
+2. Navigate to the `decline/decline-backend` directory and create a copy from
-    out the properties:
+    `env_example` called `.env`.

+3. Fill out the variables in `.env` with values of your choice:

     ```
     POSTGRES_USER=